The Panorama service is responsible for recording data for each anomaly.

 checks that are not older than this value.
 This mitigates against Panorama

-stampeding against the MySQL database, if either Panorama or MySQL were stopped
+stampeding against the MariaDB database, if either Panorama or MariaDB were

-and there are a lot of Panorama check files queued to process.
-If this is set
+stopped and there are a lot of Panorama check files queued to process.
+If this

 There is a Panorama view in the Skyline Webapp frontend UI to allow you to search and view historic anomalies.

 The skyline database

 You can install and run MariaDB on the Skyline server itself or use any

 existing MariaDB server to create the database on or use a Galera cluster.

 The Skyline server just has to be able to access the database with the user and